New wave of Ethiopian detentions of Tigrayans includes kids | Law-Order

 The report comes as United States special envoy Jeffrey Feltman visits Ethiopia in the latest effort to press the government and Tigray forces to immediately stop the fighting.

-It appeared that Ethiopian Prime Minister Abiy Ahmed, a Nobel Peace Prize winner, would not be meeting the US special envoy, as his office said Wednesday he had travelled to Turkey to meet with its president.
+It appeared that Ethiopian Prime Minister Abiy Ahmed, a Nobel Peace Prize winner, would not be meeting the U.S. special envoy, as his office said Wednesday he had traveled to Turkey to meet with its president.
 Abiy's spokeswoman, Billene Seyoum, and the State Department did not comment.

+Among the newly detained is Hailu Kebede, an official with the Salsay Woyane Tigray opposition party who has briefed diplomats and others on the war.
+His lawyer, Kirubel Gebregziabher, confirmed that he is accused of participating in the war and “misinforming” people about a deadly airstrike by the Ethiopian military on a crowded market in Tigray in June.
+His next court appearance was delayed until Thursday in what supporters called an attempt to block any meeting with the U.S. envoy.

+While the war is said to be popular among Ethiopians, some have expressed distress at the treatment of Tigrayans in their communities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)